 Every young girl dreams of a beautiful time during her prime adolescent years when she is growing from a child into a young woman.
-She welcomes the changes in her body with open mind and heart, knowing very well that this journey will take her to a different level in the future where she will stand as the woman with confidence and conviction.
+She welcomes the changes in her body with an open mind and heart, knowing very well that this journey will take her to a different level in the future where she will stand as the woman with confidence and conviction.
 But alas!
 This dream for many becomes a long road trip with ups and downs.
 Irregular menstrual cycles, acne and abnormal hair growth, unnatural weight gains are few changes which are not welcomed by women.
 One major cause leading to such disturbances is Polycystic Ovarian Syndrome OR Polycystic Ovarian Disease (PCOS/PCOD).

 Polycystic ovarian syndrome (PCOS), also known by the name Stein-Leventhal syndrome, is a hormonal problem that causes women to have a variety of symptoms.
-As the name indicates it is a condition in which the ovaries have multiple cysts like growths and the women presents with a characteristic group of symptoms.
-Symptoms of PCOS begin in adolescence but it many cases it is diagnosed much later in life.
+As the name indicates it is a condition in which the ovaries have multiple cysts like growths and the woman presents with a characteristic group of symptoms.
+Symptoms of PCOS begin in adolescence but in many cases it is diagnosed much later in life.

 Causes of PCOS / PCOD